 Use real nappies

 In a bid encourage the use of real nappies and to raise awareness of their benefits to parents, Lincolnshire County Council is offering a cash back incentive to parents buying cloth nappies.
-To find out more call 0800 195 8776.
+To find out more about using real nappies call 0800 195 8776.

 Benefits for using real nappies include the following: